 She did climb up on the floats that day with Chief Alfred, but Marine Harvest would not have them arrested—even though they charged Alex with trespass last year for merely touching a fish farm buoy with a spoon.
 Two RCMP zodiacs had escorted the Viktoria Viking—they both sped out of the bay when the fish had been off-loaded.
 A fierce sadness washed through me and I fought back tears when we left Alex alone on the float with Marine Harvest staff and their hired security guard.
 Ernest would return that evening with tents and food to sustain the occupation.

 A few days later Marine Harvest went to court in Vancouver to apply for an injunction, but themselves adjourned the proceedings before lunch.
 The occupations are now on-going, with the RCMP refusing to make arrests as ’no-one is breaking the law’.

 The Nations of the Broughton Archipelago have said no to fish farms for 30 years, and watched their wild salmon populations crash in the same time period.
 Open-net pen salmon farming is an outdated technology from the 80s.
 It’s time to bring BC’s industry into modern times by removing the farms from the ocean.
 There are alternatives such as land-based closed containment systems.
-This will allow the focus in the ocean to be on rebuilding wild salmon stocks to create abundance for everyone—including First Nations, residents, and wildlife like bears, wolves, orcas and eagle.
+This will allow the focus in the ocean to be on rebuilding wild salmon stocks to create abundance for everyone—including First Nations, residents, and wildlife like bears, wolves, orcas and eagles.